v2kiran/PSLiteDB/README.md

 ```

-> :dart: **Note**:  The `ConvertTo-LiteDbBSON` Function returns a Bsondocument array which will be unrolled by the `Add-LitedbDocument` cmdlet by default so if you want to avoid that and add the array as a whole you need to use the `-bulk` switch.
+> :point_right: **Note**:  The `ConvertTo-LiteDbBSON` Function returns a Bsondocument array which will be unrolled by the `Add-LitedbDocument` cmdlet by default so if you want to avoid that and add the array as a whole you need to use the `-bulk` switch.
 Usefull when inserting a huge number of documents in batches.

 ***